NVFL/Markov-Chain-Model/README.md

 ### Statistics

-Statistical Analyses.ipynb provides the pipeline for generating datasets for the statistical analyses using the COVID_kitchen dataset in the 'Core Data Zip Files' folder.
+Statistical Analyses.ipynb provides the pipeline for generating the datasets needed for the statistical analyses presented in the paper.
+To derive these datasets locally, download the 'COVID_kitchen' dataset in the 'Core Data Zip Files' folder and run Statistical Analyses.ipynb.

+Alternatively, you can downloaded the datasets needed for the statistical analyses from the 'Datasets for Statistical Analyses' folder.

+To conduct the statistical experiments locally, you will need to install and download R and RStudio.
+See https://posit.co/download/rstudio-desktop/ for more information on dowloading and installing R and RStudio for desktop.

-Using the datasets in the 'Datasets for Statistical Analyses' folder, you can use the instructions in this 'Statistical Analyses' section of the Statistical Analyses.ipynb to access the liner mixed-effects regression (LMER) modelling packages in R. Alternatively,
+You will then need to load the datasets needed for the statistical analyses into RStudio.
+Following the instructions in this 'Statistical Analyses' section of the Statistical Analyses.ipynb, you can then access the liner mixed-effects regression (LMER) modelling packages in R and model the effects of the pandemic, pandemic periods, household occupancy, and time of day on kitchen activity.

+Alternatively, you can download the and load this straight into RStudio.
+In this case, the models will

 ### Algorithm